Fallout begins for far-right trolls who trusted Epik to keep their identities secret

 The company was used last month to register the domain for Strikebackforfreedom.com, a campaign that attorney Lin Wood, a supporter of former president Donald Trump, has said on Telegram was bought by his FightBack Foundation.
 The site says it is affiliated with Sidney Powell and other prominent purveyors of false conspiracy theories about election fraud and the coronavirus vaccine, and it urged people to “STOP doing business with the enemy,” such as companies mandating that employees get vaccinated.

-A huge proportion of the 1.8 million domains shown in the breached data appear ordinary, with Web addresses for people interested in real estate, home improvement, vegan cooking, various types of spirituality – as well as the occasional domain devoted to pornography, gaming and cryptocurrency.
+A huge proportion of the 1.8 million domains shown in the breached data appear ordinary, with web addresses for people interested in real estate, home improvement, vegan cooking and various types of spirituality — as well as the occasional domain devoted to pornography, gaming and cryptocurrency.
 Many do not appear to connect to active websites.

 Hacked documents showing details from nearly a million Epik invoices over the last several years underscore the high-volume, low-dollar nature of the domain registry business.
 While there are dozens of domains worth hundreds or even thousands of dollars, most are worth far less: Only about 2% of the invoices since 2019 were for more than $10; nearly half were for less than a dollar.

 Among the more expensive ones was the domain Patriots.win, now used for the pro-Trump site that sought to replicate a message board, known as TheDonald, after its domain owner shut it down following the Jan.
 6 attack on the U.S. Capitol.
-A man listing an address in Louisville paid $413 for the Patriots.win domain in January, the invoice records show.
+A man listing an address in Louisville, Kentucky, paid $413 for the Patriots.win domain in January, the invoice records show.
 He did not respond to requests for comment and his identity could not be independently confirmed.

 Aubrey “Kirtaner” Cottle, a security researcher and co-founder of Anonymous, declined to share information about the hack’s origins but said it was fueled by hackers’ frustrations over Epik serving as a refuge for far-right extremists.